 LUNA DE MOL – BIOGRAPHY (2024)

-She has also performed with incredible artists including Janine Janssen, Steven Isserlis, Julian Rachlin, Boris Brovtsyn, Atar Arad, Ramón Ortega, Andreas Ottensamer, Tine Thing Helseth, Anneleen Lenaerts, … as well as Bjarte Eike & the Barokksolistenen and the Academy of Ancient Music, among others.
+She has performed with respected artists such as Janine Jansen, Steven Isserlis, Julian Rachlin, Boris Brovtsyn, Ramón Ortega, Andreas Ottensamer, Tine Thing Helseth en Anneleen Lenaerts.

 Overview